 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

-On the morning of Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
-The 194th Tank Battalion was assigned the north end of the airfield and the 192nd was assigned the south end.
+On the morning of December 1, the tank battalions were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
+The 194th was assigned the northern half of the airfield to guard while the 192nd was assigned the southern half.
+At all times, two members of every tank remained with their tanks and received their meals from food trucks.

-The morning of December 8, the officers of the battalion were informed of the Japanese attack on Pearl Harbor just hours earlier.
+On the morning of December 8, the officers of the battalion were informed of the Japanese attack on Pearl Harbor just hours earlier.
 All morning the sky was filled with American planes.
 At noon, the planes landed to be refueled and the pilots went to lunch.
 At 12:45 in the afternoon, Japanese bombers appeared over Clark Field destroying the American Army Air Corps.
-James and the other members of HQ took cover since they had no weapons to use against the planes.
+The members of Hq took cover since they had no weapons to use against the planes.
+After the bombers had finished, the soldiers ran across the road to the area with horse jumps.
+Since they were made of stone, the soldiers took cover behind them. the fighters came in and began to straf.
 After the attack, they witnessed the devastation caused by the bombing and strafing.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.
 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.
 They lived through two more attacks on December 10 and 13.